ErikKalkoken/evebuddy/README.md

    1. Select "Install anyway"
 1. Enable unrestriced background usage for EVE Buddy in settings.
 For a guide please see [How to prevent apps from 'sleeping' in the background on Android](https://www.androidpolice.com/prevent-apps-from-sleeping-in-the-background-on-android/)
 1. Select "Unrestricted" under "App battery usage" / "App background usage"

+To enable notifications:

+1. Go to settings and enable what kind of notifications you want to receive (e.g. mails)
+1. Send a test notification (via menu in settings)
+1. When asked: Allow EVE buddy to send Android notifications

+You should now see a test notification.

 > [!NOTE]
 > EVE Buddy needs unrestricted background usage in order to function proberbly.
 The reason is that Android otherwise  automatically suspends apps when you switch to another app.
 Then you can no longer add new characters, because it requires you to swich to your browser app, but EVE Buddy needs to keep running for the process to work.
 Also EVE Buddy needs to keep running in order to pick up events for notifications.